PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 ----
 #### Hash slots example

-Hash slot ranges are distributed between the master nodes.
+Hash slots are distributed between the master nodes.
 For example if we have three master nodes, we can allocate the hash slots as follows:

 * Master[0] -> Slots 0 - 5460
 * Master[1] -> Slots 5461 - 10922